luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 #### 6. Example image of my result plotted back down onto the road

-I warp the blank back to original image space using inverse perspective matrix (Minv)
+I warped the blank back to original image space using inverse perspective matrix (Minv)

 ```python
 # Create an image to draw the lines on